 Sustainability Policy

-SOUTHCAP - SGOIC, S.A. ("SOUTHCAP") recognizes that the activity of managing real estate investment undertakings entails sustainability risks.
+SOUTHCAP - SGOIC, S.A. ("SOUTHCAP") recognizes that the activity of managing real estate investment companies entails sustainability risks.

-According to Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 (SFDR), sustainability risk is an event or condition of an environmental, social or governance nature (Environmental, Social and Governance - "ESG"), the occurrence of which is likely to cause an actual or potential significant negative impact on the value of the investment.
+According to Regulation (EU) 2019/2088 of the European Parliament and of the Council of November 27, 2019 (SFDR), sustainability risk is an event or condition of an environmental, social or governance nature ("ESG"), the occurrence of which is likely to have a significant actual or potential negative impact on the value of the investment.

 SOUTHCAP, as a diligent and judicious manager, in compliance with the mandates assigned to it under the management regulations, shall weigh the various risks that may be relevant to the investments of the real estate investment undertakings, including sustainability risks that may exist.